SeniorDesignBehrend/AIBI-Computer-Vision-for-Manufacturing/Requirements/Unified_Requirements_Analysis.md

 - **Source:** Sept 19: "configurable way to teach your system, you know, maybe top left or top down, left to right"; Oct 2: "configurable system to map barcode positions to data fields"

 #### UFR-1.3: Object Recognition for Non-Barcodeable Parts
-- **Requirement:** Identify and track large parts that cannot accommodate barcodes due to high-temperature processing or physical constraints
+- **Requirement:** Identify and track QR codes on large parts rather than sheets of paper
 - **Details:**
-  - Recognize etched identifiers on mandrels and large components
+  - Recognize QR codes on mandrels and large components
-  - Process carved/etched numbers, letters, or symbols (1, 2, 3 or A, B, C)
-  - Handle parts that undergo processes where barcodes would be destroyed
+  - QR codes may not be in ideal positions/angles
-  - Provide same data output format as barcode scanning
+  - Provide same data output format as barcode scanning from a paper
 - **Priority:** High
 - **Source:** Sept 19: "any barcodes, stickers, any of that kind of stuff would just get burnt off in the oven"